 Unless otherwise specified, all numerical references are decimal.
-Binary numbers are indicated by a subscript "b" (011_b), and hexadecimal numbers are indicated by a subscript "h" (1A3_h).
-A field of one or more italicized questions marks (????h) indicates a variable field whose value is dependent upon other factors or commands.
+Binary numbers are indicated by a subscript "b" (011_b for example), and hexadecimal numbers are indicated by a subscript "h" (1A3_h for example).

 The MC functions as a target.
 The initiator sends a command to the MC by sending a Command Descriptor Block (CDB) that defines the command and its parameters.
-The MC then examines certain fields in the CDB and will report an error if any is invalid.
+The MC then examines certain fields in the CDB and will report an error if any are invalid.
 It then attempts to execute the command.
 This chapter contains information common to all commands.
 Information about specific commands is found in subsequent chapters.